| The original do-it-yourself travel guide to Europe SM |

 After exiting the station we followed the mob, most of which seemed to know where to go.

-The front steps of the Albert Heijn grocery store behind the palace was a resting place and beverage stop for some.
-The store was open for business.
+The front steps of the Albert Heijn grocery store behind the Royal Palace at the Dam was a resting place and beverage stop for some.
+The AH store was open for business.

 Paula pulled a beer out of her bag to get started in front of the grocery store.